About The Truman Group: Our Team

 Sousana Ekladious is a clinical fellow at the Truman Group.
 She holds a master's degree in clinical psychology from the University of Central Florida and completed her undergraduate studies in psychology at the American University in Cairo.
 Fluent in both English and Arabic, Sousana integrates her bilingual and multicultural proficiency into her therapeutic work.
 She has lived, studied and worked in Egypt and the US, and has participated in extensive exchange experiences across Europe, Africa, and Asia.
 She works with adolescents and adults and has experience across therapeutic settings including university counseling centers and private practices.
 Sousana's approach is grounded in creating a safe and inclusive therapeutic environment where clients can freely express themselves, explore their emotions, and work towards personal growth and healing.
 With training in cognitive behavioral therapy and dialectical behavioral therapy, Sousana tailors her approach to meet the unique needs of each individual.

 Fran Ellers changed careers in midlife to obtain a master’s degree in social work in 2010; she has clinical licenses in both social work and couple and family therapy.
 She first practiced therapy with individuals, couples, and families in her home state of Kentucky, then moved overseas for her husband’s foreign service career.
 She has now lived in three countries and has seen expat clients in person and online for more than five years.
 Fran understands how hard it can be to cope with depression, anxiety, or relationship problems on top of the stresses of living abroad.
 She uses a range of therapeutic approaches that draw from her strengths-based social work background and family systems training.
-She is also trained in EMDR and Gottman Method couple therapy.
+Fran is certified and has training and experience in EMDR, and may incorporate its approach with both individuals and couples.
+She is also trained through Level 3 in Gottman Method couple therapy.
 With individual clients, she may incorporate cognitive behavioral, narrative, and solution-focused techniques.

 George Ellis has worked internationally for over 20 years in conflict and post-conflict zones.
 He holds a doctorate in clinical psychology and is a licensed psychologist.
 He is also certified in school neuropsychology.
 George has over 30 years-experience providing cross-cultural psychotherapy, staff supervision and case consultation, conflict resolution and peace building, and stress management training.
 Until recently he worked in an active conflict zone as a Senior Psychologist/Stress Management Advisor for a multinational organization in Eastern Europe, developing and implementing programming to address complex stress reactions.
 Throughout much of his career he has specialized in working to support people living in challenging conditions, helping them manage crises, address the unpredictable nature of living in diverse multicultural settings, and learn to manage their own nervous systems to improve their health and well-being.